Undergraduate Probation, Disqualification, and Reinstatement

 A) Withdrawal from all or a substantial portion of a program of studies in two successive terms or in any three terms.
-(Note: A student whose withdrawal is directly associated with a chronic or recurring medical condition or its treatment is not to be subject to administrative-academic probation for such withdrawal.)
+(Note: A student whose withdrawal is directly associated with a chronic or recurring medical condition or its treatment is not to be subject to administrative probation for such withdrawal.)

 B) Repeated failure to progress toward the stated degree objective or other program objective, including that resulting from assignment of 15 units of NC (No Credit), when such failure appears to be due to circumstances within the control of the student.

-C) Failure to comply, after due notice, with an academic requirement or regulation, as defined by campus policy which is routine for all student or a defined group of students (examples: failure to complete a required CSU or campus examination, failure to complete a required practicum, failure to comply with professional standards appropriate to the field of study, failure to complete a specified number of units as a condition for receiving student financial aid or making satisfactory progress in the academic program).
+C) Failure to comply, after due notice, with an academic requirement or regulation, as defined by campus policy which is routine for all students or a defined group of students (examples: failure to complete a required CSU or campus examination, failure to complete a required practicum, failure to comply with professional standards appropriate to the field of study, failure to complete a specified number of units as a condition for receiving student financial aid or making satisfactory progress in the academic program).

 IV.
 NOTIFICATION OF ACADEMIC PROBATION AND ADMINISTRATIVE-ACADEMIC PROBATION

 The student shall be notified in writing by the Office of the Registrar prior to the beginning of the next term of their probation status, and shall be provided with the conditions for removal from probation along with circumstances that would lead to disqualification, should probation not be removed.

 Undergraduate students on academic probation shall be subject to academic disqualification when: